xenocidewiki/SW-JKA-OpenJK-Autosplitter/README.md

 2. Open Livesplit, right click, then -> Edit Layout -> Add Control -> Scriptable Auto Splitter.
 3. Double click the "Scriptable Auto Splitter" -> Click Browse and select JKOJK.asl form your Livesplit\Components folder.
 4. Select the options (checkboxes) you want (usually Split & Reset should be enabled, Start should be enabled based on preference).
-5. Select the advanced options (checkboxes) you want, IL Timer and Start Time (optional).
+5. Select the advanced options (checkboxes) you want, IL Timer and Start time on the end of loadscreen (optional).
 6. Go back to the main Livesplit screen, right click, then -> Edit Splits -> Deactivate Autosplitter/Load Removal (usually deactivated by default).